aptible/www/src/markdown/legal/terms-of-service.md

 **"Content"** means software, data, text, audio, video, images or other content.

-**"Dedicated Environment"** means an Enclave environment running on a dedicated stack, where the network and hosts are not shared with any other Aptible customer.
+**"Dedicated Environment"** means an Aptible Deploy environment running on a dedicated stack, where the network and hosts are not shared with any other Aptible customer.

-**"Enclave Containerized Service(s)"** means your Enclave app and database containers.
+**"Aptible Deploy Containerized Service(s)"** means your Aptible Deploy app and database containers.

 **"End User"** means any individual or entity that directly or indirectly through another user: